odk-x/docs/odkx-src/index.rst

  - Pre-filled forms for faster data collection

- - Data can be synced to all devices from the server
+ - Data can be synced to all devices from the server through manual trigger by the user, by clicking the sync button.

 Offline data collection
 """""""""""""""""""""""